BernhardRode/BernhardRode/README.md

-🚨 I’m currently working @BoschGlobal
+🚨 I’m currently working @aws

 💬 Ask me about, whatever you want.